AsifAlthaf/artgallery/README.md

-# 🎨 Art Bloom / ArtGallery
+# 🎨 Art Bloom (Formely Art Gallery)

-**Art Bloom (ArtGallery)** is a full-stack digital art marketplace and exhibition platform where artists can upload their artworks and customers can explore, discover, and purchase them seamlessly.
+**Art Bloom (Formely Art Gallery)** is a full-stack digital art marketplace and exhibition platform where artists can upload their artworks and customers can explore, discover, and purchase them seamlessly.

 The platform combines a **modern MERN stack architecture** with **mobile and web applications**, enabling users to browse art, follow artists, upload artwork, and complete purchases securely.